orikie/3307-PJSRZ/asn2/ProxyPattern/proxy.md

 This proxy design solves the e-discovery problem of the need to access files remotely and manage system memory and network traffic appropriately; we implement `ItemProxy` as both a remote and virtual proxy. `ItemProxy` acts as a remote proxy in the sense that locally, clients can see files on a different address space while having full access to them.
 It acts as a virtual proxy in the sense that expensive objects (e.g. large files, or huge result sets) are created, or transferred over the network on demand.
 Some implications include: the ability for multiple users to access the central archive repository; and another, the ability to access the files virtually from any computer device without high cost of network usage and congestion.

 ## 5 Skeleton C++ Code

+ProxyPattern/src

 ## 6 Explanation of Code

+## 7 Execution Trace

+DiscoveryClient:	Successfully received results: 7
+DiscoveryClient:	Displaying Proxy Results:
+DiscoveryClient:	id: 0 System File
+DiscoveryClient:	id: 1 Email File
+DiscoveryClient:	id: 2 Image File
+DiscoveryClient:	id: 3 System File
+DiscoveryClient:	id: 4 Image File
+DiscoveryClient:	id: 5 Email File
+DiscoveryClient:	id: 6 System File
+DiscoveryClient:	Requesting full restore of item 2
+2:		Requesting original image file from proxy...
+Opening original Image File: 2
+DiscoveryClient:	Requesting full restore of item 3
+3:		Requesting original system file from proxy...

+## 8 Lessons Learnt
+1. The proper use and implementation of the proxy pattern
+2. Sometimes it's not sufficient for a system to just work, but we must also need to consider performance and resource management requirements
+3. We can use design patterns, such as the proxy pattern, to better abstract away specific details where not needed to simplify the system.
+In our scenario, the proxy item acted as an abstraction away from the resource intensive item.
+The search client, upon receiving the search results, was only concerned with the general, abstract, details in its result set.